 All applications for legal aid should be made by a solicitor.
 A solicitor can advise you if would qualify for legal aid when they know the circumstances in your case.
-If you don't have a solicitor, the Law Society will be able to provide a list of solicitors in your area.
+If you don't have a solicitor, check the Law Society's list of solicitors.

 Payment of legal aid

 Legal aid is paid through three different schemes:

 - advice and assistance

 Advice and assistance

 Advice and assistance helps to pay for advice from a solicitor on any point of Northern Ireland law, for example trying to settle a dispute without going to court.
 It may also cover their solicitor representing them in court – this is ABWOR – “assistance by way of representation”.